Password Access Control Workflow(Feature available only in the Premium and Enterprise Editions)

 With Access Control at account level, it is possible to set password access control independently for each account under a resource, without affecting the access control configurations of other accounts in the resource.
 This ability to set unique configurations for each account helps users maintain unparalleled security levels for each account, based on requirements.

 Follow the below steps to implement access control for accounts:

 - To implement access control for multiple accounts, navigate to Resources and switch to the Passwords tab.
 Select all accounts for which you wish to enforce access control in bulk, click the bulk Account Actions menu and choose Configure Access Control.

 - To implement access control for a single account, switch to the Passwords tab, click the Account Actions drop-down beside the required account and choose Configure Access Control.
 Alternatively, to implement access control for one or more accounts belonging to the same resource, click the resource name in the Resources tab.
 In the Account Details dialog box that opens up, select the required accounts and click More Actions >> Configure Access Control or click Account Actions >> Configure Access Control beside the required account.

 - In the Configure Access Control window that opens, you will see four tabs.
 Customize the settings as required.

 - Auto Approval

 Designate the administrator(s) as the approvers of password release requests.
-The list of all administrators, password administrators, and privileged administrators in the system are listed in the left section.
-You can designate as many administrators as you wish for a particular resource.
+The list of all administrators, password administrators, and privileged administrators in the system are listed in the left pane.
+You can designate as many administrators as you wish for a particular resource or an account.
 Anyone from the list of Authorized Administrators could approve the requests raised by users.

 Exclude a set of users from the access control workflow using this option.
 The excluded users will be able to access passwords directly without raising requests.